Executive Condo Review - Is It A Good Investment Property?

 During the National Day Rally (NDR) on 21 August 2023, Prime Minister Lee Hsien Loong unveiled changes in how HDB flats will be classified.
 Replacing the current classifications of mature and non-mature HDB estates will be Standard, Plus, and Prime HDB flats.

-These new classifications will take effect for BTO launches in the second half of 2024.
+These new classifications will take effect for BTO launches in October 2024.

-With the new HDB flat classifications, Plus and Prime HDB flats will come with more restrictive ownership and resale conditions.
+With the new HDB flat classifications, Plus and Prime HDB flats will have more restrictive ownership and resale conditions.
 These include the following:

 • 10-year Minimum Occupation Period (MOP) compared to 5-year for Standard HDB flats

-• Subsidy clawback when resole in the open market
+• Subsidy clawback when resold in the open market

 • Can only sell to Singapore citizens (which will limit the pool of eligible buyers)